Wound Ballistics: Entry Wounds, Exit Wounds and Cavitation

 The grease ring, when present, is caused by lubricant and metal fouling on the bullet's surface being wiped off as the bullet passes through the skin.
 It sits just outside or within the abrasion collar and appears as a diffuse grey-to-dark ring.
 In post-mortem examination, the grease ring must be distinguished from soot deposition, which appears as a heavier, more concentrated black deposit and is only present at close-range firing.
 DiMaio's Chapter 3 provides photographic standards for each, and the UK Forensic Science Regulator's guidance on gunshot wound examination references DiMaio as the interpretive authority.

 In India, the CFSL Post-Mortem Protocol (incorporated into AIIMS forensic medicine teaching from 2018) specifies that all gunshot entry wounds must be photographed with a scale bar before and after cleaning, and that the abrasion collar dimensions must be recorded in millimetres in all four quadrants (12 o'clock, 3 o'clock, 6 o'clock, 9 o'clock).
-This protocol, modelled on the FBI scene protocol and the UK Home Office Science Group (HOSDB) post-mortem documentation standard, is the foundation for the angular reconstruction calculations used in Indian criminal courts.
+This protocol is modelled on the FBI scene protocol and the UK Home Office Science Group (HOSDB) post-mortem documentation standard.

 Exit wounds form where the bullet (or its secondary fragments) breaks out of the skin from the inside.
 The bullet at exit carries residual kinetic energy that pushes the skin outward, stretching it until it tears.
 Because the skin has less support from underlying tissue at the point of exit than at the point of entry, and because the skin may be pushed outward for several millimetres before tearing, the resulting wound edge is typically irregular, stellate, or slit-like rather than the round punched perforation of a typical entry wound.
 Classically, exit wounds are described as having everted (outward-turned) edges, though in practice the distinction from entry wounds in mobile skin is not always obvious on gross inspection alone.

 Shored exit wounds represent the critical exception to this classical description.
 When the exiting portion of skin is pressed firmly against a hard surface at the moment of exit (a car seat, a wall, a belt, a shoe sole, a concrete floor), the skin cannot evert outward.
 The surface acts as a brace (a "shore").
 The result is an exit wound that has an abrasion rim caused by the supporting surface, mimicking the abrasion collar of an entry wound.
-DiMaio dedicates substantial discussion in Chapter 4 to shored exit wounds, noting that they have led to incorrect entry/exit wound assignments in court testimony when the pathologist did not attend the scene and did not know the decedent's position at the time of death.
+DiMaio addresses shored exit wounds in Chapter 4, noting that they have led to incorrect entry/exit wound assignments in court testimony when the pathologist did not attend the scene and did not know the decedent's position at the time of death.
+The medico-legal autopsy procedure specifies the documentation steps required to capture all contextual information needed to make this distinction reliably.

 The opposite of shoring is a blow-out exit wound, which occurs when the exiting bullet carries high residual energy and the overlying skin is unsupported.
 The result is a large, ragged wound with radiating tears extending outward from a central perforation, sometimes removing a section of skin entirely.
 Blow-out morphology is most commonly seen with high-velocity rifle rounds and with contact-range shotgun discharges.
 In the 2008 Mumbai attacks, the terminal post-mortem reports from JJ Hospital Mumbai described blow-out exit wounds consistent with 7.62x39mm AK rifle rounds at close range, and this morphology supported the reconstruction of firing distances documented in the subsequent forensic analysis.